 The moderators are available to help with individual or group problems.
-Should the need arise, you can either request intervention by posting for moderator assistance or email the Director, Jonesy at email@example.com or Admin Support at firstname.lastname@example.org.
-However, Moderators are not there as therapists or counselors, their role is merely to support and help keep the website organized and productive.
+Should the need arise, you can either request intervention by posting for moderator assistance or email the Director at firstname.lastname@example.org.
+Moderators are not there as therapists or counsellors, their role is merely to support and help keep the website organised and productive.
 Moderators are not always online so can only respond to requests for assistance accordingly.

 Discipline for Violations

-- The Director may speak to you and you may be immediately suspended from the forum or chat room
+- The Director will contact you and you may be immediately suspended from the forum or chat room

-- If you violate any of our Terms or Conditions of Use for a third time, you may be permanently banned from chat or our Website.
+- If you violate any of our Terms or Conditions of Use for a third time, you will be permanently banned from the forum and chat room

 The Board of Directors